mholling/nswtopo/docs/render.md

 # Miscellaneous

+Maps normally use a white background.
+To specify a different background colour, use the `--background` option.

 For raster formats, use the `--dither` option to create the raster in indexed colour mode.
 This can reduce file size.
 For best results, have the `pngquant` program available on your command line for the dithering process.

 After generating your map in SVG format, you can add content outside of *nswtopo* using a vector graphics editor such as Inkscape.
 Use the `--external` option to render from the edited map, instead of the internal copy maintained by *nswtopo*.